SumoLogic-Labs/sumologic-rfsync/doc/01_sumologic/CIP_github.md

     2. rfslsync.sh - This is a wrapper script to launch the download script as part of a scripted action.

-    3. rfslenrich.py - this can return data to enrich data, and is another example of the RF API at work.
+    3. rfslenrich.py - this can return data to enrich data, and is another example of the Recorded Future API at work.

 License
 =======